vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 As a result, you should be to access the GUI at `http://tap-gui.<namespace>.calatrava.vmware.com`.

-## Kubernetes namespace setup

-TODO

 ## Saving and modifying your configuration

-Congratulations!
-You should now have a fully functioning TAP environment of your own to use and experiment with.
-However, it's quite possible that you will want to modify the configuration in future so before you finish it is time to make a backup of your configuration.

 You can make changes to your TAP installation by editing your `tap-values.yaml` file and then reapplying it at some time